isb-cgc/readthedocs/docs/source/sections/progapi/SysModel.rst

 "bring the computation to the data".
 There are many ways that this can be done using legacy tools, cloud-native tools, or a combination of the two.
-Regardless of the details of the particular solution, the single most important difference between the ISB-CGC computational system model and traditional HPC models is that there is no single “monolithic” system that is doing the computational work.
+Regardless of the details of the particular solution, the single most important difference between the ISB-CGC computational system model and traditional HPC models is that there is no single monolithic system that is doing the computational work.
 Cloud-native solutions instead abstract the configuration management process from the allocation of physical hardware, making it very easy to programmatically request an arbitrary number of identical machines, which can then be easily